RiveraMikePersonal/BabelHello/README.md

 Then you can luanch the server and go to http://127.0.0.0:8000/hello Type in your language and your sentence.
 The request will flow through to openai and the page will return openai's response.
 I can't vouch for openai's ability to translate languages.

+There is no public licensing for this project and it is not actively being maintained.